DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

         mode=2

 *   slave: Defines the PMD device which will be added as slave to the bonded device.
-This option can be selected multiple time, for each device to be added as a slave.
+This option can be selected multiple times, for each device to be added as a slave.
 Physical devices should be specified using their PCI address, in the format domain:bus:devid.function